ritazh/slack-textmeme/README.md

     npm install

 Push directly to Azure Web App:
-     The [botframework branch](https://github.com/ritazh/slack-textmeme/tree/botframework) has been setup to push directly to Azure web app
+     The [botframework branch](https://github.com/ritazh/slack-textmeme/tree/botframework) has been setup to synch directly to Azure web app

 Setup the server (using Deis):